Quick Details

 -

 Our Guides -We are very proud of our guide team, and you’ll understand why after just one trip with us!
-Each of our guides is certified in Wilderness First Responder (WFR) and participates in a rigorous three-week training course at the beginning of each season.
+Each of our guides is certified in Wilderness First Responder (WFR) and participates in a rigorous two-week training course at the beginning of each season.
 This course sharpens their expertise in rescue techniques, group management, and more.